 3. Interdelivery Time Interval

-There is a 3 fold increased risk of a rupture if the interdelivery time between the previous C-section and the subsequent delivery is less.
+There is a threefold increased risk of a rupture if the interdelivery time between the previous C-section and the subsequent delivery is less.

 4. Maternal Age

-There is a 3 fold increase in the rate of rupture if the maternal age is > 30 years compared to younger mothers
+There is a threefold increase in the rate of rupture if the maternal age is greater than 30 years compared to younger mothers.

 There is no increased risk in twin pregnancy compared to singleton pregnancy.